bebopjmm/starfinder-campaigns/dead-ehoes/AdventureLog/deadSuns-1_1-AbsalomGangWar.md

 - Chiskisk gives their personal comm code to the group, so they can call and report as necessary
 - Chiskisk also transfers 200 credits to each of the teammember’s accounts (a “signing bonus plus expenses,” the shirren calls it) and suggests they get settled on the station before starting their investigation.
 	- recommends a small hotel called the Moons of Sleep.
 Located just a short walk from the parks and towers of the Eye, the hotel is centrally located, and has both efficiencies and suites available.
-Furthermore, the Moons offers discounted lodging to Starfinders who book rooms for at least a week’s stay: 16 credits per week for an efficiency, or 50 credits per week for a small, two-bed suite.
+Chiskisk provides a digital voucher that will qualify them for the Starfinder discount.
 When asked about Duravor, the shirren can only share this,
 > Duravor Kreel was a midranking member of the Starfinder Society.
 Most of his work focused on mineral prospecting, but he also took an interest in mentoring new and prospective members of the Society.